wp-plugins/reduce-bounce-rate/readme.txt

 = Does it work out-of-the-box? =

-Yes, and you can use the options on the Settings Page to fine-tune how and when you want to send info to Analytics.
+Yes, and you can use the options on the Settings Page to fine-tune how and when you want to send or block info to Analytics.

 = How do I know it is working? =

 Check you page source for a line that ends with: /wp-content/plugins/reduce-bounce-rate/js/gajs.js'></script> or when you use analytics.js for /wp-content/plugins/reduce-bounce-rate/js/analyticsjs.js'></script>

-By default, the script will be added to the bottom of your website.
-If this line is not there, your theme might not have wp_footer() in the footer.php.
+By default, the script will be added to the bottom of the page.
+If this line is not present, your theme might not have wp_footer() in the footer.php.

-After one or two days, you will probably see the Bounce Rate drop in Google Analytics.
+After one or two days, you should see the Bounce Rate drop in Google Analytics.
 Then you will know it is working.

 = Does it this plugin work for the Asynchronous Syntax tracking code (ga.js) and the Universal Analytics (analytics.js)? =